knpuniversity/php-beginner-series/knpu/if-statement.rst

 ``$cutePet`` array.

 That function is called :phpfunction:`array_key_exists`.
 Let's look at its docs to make sure we know how it works.
-The first argument is the array, the second is the key, and it returns a Boolean.
+The first argument is the key, the second is the array, and it returns a Boolean.
 Perfect!

 .. code-block:: php

-    if (array_key_exists($cutePet, 'age')) {
+    if (array_key_exists('age', $cutePet)) {
         echo $cutePet['age'];
     }